loganlgraham/afcpln/README.md

 If you leave `MONGODB_URI` unset during local development, the API falls back to `mongodb://127.0.0.1:27017/afcpln`.
 Be sure a MongoDB instance is available there before starting the server.

+Likewise, the API now falls back to a built-in development JWT secret when `JWT_SECRET` is missing so you can register and sign in without any extra configuration.
+The server logs a warning when this happens—define a unique `JWT_SECRET` in `.env` (and in production environments) before launching to users.

 The server automatically runs database migrations via Mongoose models.
 The `/api/health` endpoint returns status and timestamp for quick diagnostics.

 ### Frontend setup